dvreeze/yaidom/ROADMAP.rst

 * Remove the deprecated aliases in the root package, resulting in a meaner and cleaner yaidom

-Yaidom users upgrading from 1.2 to 1.3 had the time to fix deprecation warnings, so this upgrade should be easy.
+Yaidom users upgrading from 1.2 to 1.3 had the time to fix the deprecation warnings, so this upgrade should be easy.